jpassaro/mothersback/doc/intention.md

 1. Come up with a few illustrative examples for the intro document
 1. Write the intro document

-#### <a name="addl-structure">\*A quick note about the graph structure</a>
+#### <a name="addl-structure">Additional graph structure</a>

-Above I mentioned the additional structure required on top of an undirected loopless graph to make this work.
-For the library I'm using
+We impose additional structure or requirements alongside the usual definition of an undirected loopless graph:

-this: given a node, there is some looped ordering of the edges on that node, such that each edge has a unique "successor" edge with respect to the node, and also is the successor to some unique "predecessor" edge on that node.
-In terms of the real plane, you get this exactly by passing a radius around the point and naming the edges you pass in clockwise order.
+> For each node, there is some "looped" ordering of the edges on that
+> node, such that each edge has a unique "successor" edge with respect
+> to the node, and also is the successor to some unique "predecessor"
+> edge on that node.

+In terms of the real plane, you get this exactly by passing a radius counter-clockwise around the point and naming the edges you pass in order.
+The "looped" order is to indicate the structure doesn't really care where the radius starts, only in the information that when it hits edge A, the next edge it will hit is edge B and the previous one is edge Z.

+# Questions for later

+The structure I'm thinking of includes distinct faces, so I feel like just having a planar graph isn't enough.
+Is that true?
+What does standard graph theory have to tell me about faces?
+Can I find a planar graph that lends itself to two incompatible versions of my "planar arrangement"?
+(My guess for now is yes.)

-What I really want is some representation that is preserved through homotopy transformations of the plane: i.e. if you drag one of the points a little bit or bend an edge just slightly, as long as no points or edges cross each other as a result, the "planar arrangement" is unaffected.
-Does that fit for my "order of edges" definition above?
-Who knows!
-I'd love to find out in a future exploration: either prove the equivalence or explore a counterexample.
+Assuming no, the other thing I want is that when modeled in Euclidean space, the structure is preserved through (a reasonable subset of) homotopy transformations of the plane: i.e. if you drag one of the points a little bit or bend an edge just slightly, as long as no points or edges cross each other as a result, the "planar arrangement" is unaffected.
+At this point I think this "order of edges" system is a minimal and complete description of such an arrangement: is it in fact?
+I'd love to find out in a future exploration: formally write up the definition or criterion of the "planar arrangement" and either prove the order-of-edges structure is equivalent or create and explore a counterexample.

+Another question to consider, as I define the tetrahedron according to edge-order and find the vertex order has an interesting pattern that I don't fully understand yet.
+Does any "canvas" actually yield a "sensible" structure?
+(Tangent but important: what does "sensible" mean?
+I guess one important question is does it yield well-defined faces, edges, face-edge-vertex path dynamics.)
+I suspect the answer is no -- obvious example to explore is based on the tetrahedron after switching exactly one vertex ordering.
+What conditions are sufficient to guarantee a "sensible" structure?
+Would this or any other example be unmodelable in R^3 but modelable in R^4?